-Business Bites: Rib and Chop hiring; Great Falls Honda ownership change; Highway 55 off; Alumni Club sold; Unhitched boutique; Scheels is not moving; Dream Street is Sept.
-27
+Business Bites: Rib and Chop hiring; Chipotle opening next month; Great Falls Honda ownership change; Highway 55 off; Alumni Club sold; Unhitched boutique; Scheels is not moving; Dream Street is Sept.
+27; Mac Attack open

 Rib and Chop